lilli-mcnally/luna-beauty/tests.md

 Products Page
 * `<p>` cannot be a child of a `span` element - I have changed the `span` to a `div`.
-* I also realised I had two `<script type="text/javascript"></script>` blocks with seperate JavaScript to I combined these and confirmed they still both work.
+* I also realised I had two `<script type="text/javascript"></script>` blocks with separate JavaScript to I combined these and confirmed they still both work.
 * All other warnings were due to Django Templating not being acceptable HTML.

 Product Detail